^

 8. Metabolic disorders

-9. Increase in blood viscosity (dehydration)
+9. Increased blood viscosity (dehydration)

 Exogenous intoxication

-Causes of aseptic thrombosis of large sinuses of the brain: pregnancy and postpartum period, Behcet's disease, systemic lupus erythematosus, oral contraceptive use, polycythemia, antiphospholipid syndrome, deficiency of antithrombin III, protein C, hemolytic anemia, brain injury, brain tumors, severe dehydration, cerebral arterial occlusions.
+Causes of aseptic thrombosis of large sinuses of the brain: pregnancy and the postpartum period, Behcet's disease, systemic lupus erythematosus, oral contraceptive use, polycythemia, antiphospholipid syndrome, deficiency of antithrombin III, protein C, hemolytic anemia, traumatic brain injury, brain tumors, severe dehydration, cerebral arterial occlusions.

 Diffuse cerebral ischemia